 Frank's highest honor was being named the 2009 Trial Lawyer of the Year by the Arkansas Trial Lawyers Association.

-Frank’s wife Pat is the Provost at Arkansas State University Mountain Home.
+Frank’s wife Pat is the former Provost at Arkansas State University Mountain Home.
 She has served as President of the Arkansas Two Year College Association, President of the Mountain Home Rotary Club, and President of the Mountain Home Chamber of Commerce.

-Frank's son Frank C. Bailey is a student at Northwest Community College in Fayetteville.
+Frank's son Frank C. Bailey is a student at Northwest Community College in Rogers.
 He is studying to be a baker.
 Last Christmas, Frank baked cookies for the entire family.
 Each member's personality determined the kind of cookie they received.